 The New Engineer

-Citation: This is article was published as Sharon Beder, 'Corporate Activism against Civil Disobedience', Engineers Australia, May 1999, p.
+Citation: This is article was published as Sharon Beder, 'Examining the role of think tanks', Engineers Australia, November 1999, p.
 66.

 This is a final version submitted for publication.

 Think tanks have played a central yet largely unexamined role in the corporate battle against environmental policies and reforms.
 Think tanks are research institutes that are often partisan because of their funding or their ideological stance.
 Conservative, corporate-funded think tanks, in particular, have sought to spread confusion about the scientific basis of environmental problems, to oppose environmental regulations and promote free market remedies to those problems.

 These conservative think tanks have played a key role in providing credible 'experts' who dispute scientific claims of existing or impending environmental degradation and therefore provide enough doubts to ensure governments 'lack motivation' to act.
 For example, most conservative think tanks have argued that global warming is not happening and that any possible future warming will be slight and may have beneficial effects.

 Brian Tucker, a Senior Fellow at the Australian think tank, the Institute of Public Affairs (IPA), argues "there is little evidence to support the notion of net deleterious climate change despite recent Cassandra-like trepidation in the Australian Medical Association and exaggerations from Greenpeace."
 Patrick Michaels, perhaps one of the best known international contrarians on global warming, is repeatedly trotted out at think-tank organised conferences such as the Countdown to Kyoto conference in Canberra in 1997 to undermine the pressure for greenhouse gas reductions.